Elan Language Reference

 Testing for runtime errors

-If the expression you are testing causes a runtime error then the error will be displayed in the red fail message:
+If the expression you are testing would cause a runtime error then the error will be displayed in the red fail message:

 +test let a be [5, 1, 7] assert a[0] is 5 pass assert a[2] is 7 pass assert a[4] is 0 actual (computed): Out of range index: 4 size: 3 assert a[4] is "Out of range index: 4 size: 3" pass end test

-If this occurs, mark the tests that you added since the last successful test run with ignore (see below), and then remove their ignore status one by one until the cause is identified and fixed.
+If there are failures, mark the tests that you added since the last successful test as ghosted and then remove their ghosted status one by one until the cause is identified and fixed.

-In the last assert, note how testing can also be done agains an expected error message.
+In the last assert above, note how testing can also be done against an expected error message.

 Non-terminating loops and recursion

-The principal reason for marking a test ignore is when either the test code, or code in any function being called, does not terminate.
+The principal reason for ghosting a test is when either the test code, or code in any function being called, does not terminate.
 This typically means that there is a loop (or a recursive call) with no exit condition, or where the exit condition is never met.

 If you do create such code without realising it, then when the tests are executed the test runner will time out after a few seconds (most tests will pass in milliseconds), and an error message will appear.
-The test that caused the timeout will automatically then be marked ignore.
-Your priority should then be to identify the cause of the timeout and attempt to fix it before then restoring the test by selecting its frame and hitting Ctrl-i (which is a toggle for setting and unsetting an ignore status).
+Your priority should then be to identify the cause of the timeout and attempt to fix it before then unghosting the test.

 record